Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

 which already implies that $A=a(z,\Db_z)$ defines a continuous map

 see Proposition~\ref{PropOpCont}.
 Assuming more regularity of the symbols in $\zeta$, we can study compositions of such non-smooth operators; the main tool here is the asymptotic expansion \eqref{EqIntroAsymp}, which must be cut off after finitely many terms in view of the limited regularity of the symbols, and the remainder term will be estimated carefully.
-In Section~\ref{SecCalculus}, we will develop the (partial) calculus of b-Sobolev b-ps.d.o's as far as needed for the remainder of the paper, in particular for the proofs of microlocal regularity results, which will be essential for the linear analysis of equation~\eqref{EqIntroPDEIter}.
+In \S\ref{SecCalculus}, we will develop the (partial) calculus of b-Sobolev b-\psdo{}s as far as needed for the remainder of the paper, in particular for the proofs of microlocal regularity results, which will be essential for the linear analysis of equation~\eqref{EqIntroPDEIter}.